British Choirs on the Net

 • Emmanuel College Choir, Cambridge A mixed voice choir which sings services to a high standard in the Chapel of Emmanuel College, along with concerts and tours.

-the choir's wide-ranging repertoire includes the great choral works, as well as lesser well-known pieces.
-We also set ourselves the challenge of usually singing the pieces in the original language in which they were written, hence in April 2007 we performed, successfully, Rachmaninov's All-Night Vigil (Vespers) in Russian!
+• Enfield Choral Society, London Enfield Choral Society, founded in 1938, developed in the early days a flair for performing diverse music ranging from choral works to concert productions of operas and operettas.
+Today the choir's wide-ranging repertoire includes the great choral works, as well as lesser well-known pieces.
 The society has a membership of around sixty singers, which we are always looking to increase, especially in the tenor and bass sections.
 Although amateur in status it has gained a local reputation for giving performances of a high standard, often with professional soloists and ensembles.

 • English Arts Chorale, Reigate, Surrey What distinguishes its performance most is its inner power, further heightened on some occasions by singing the great choral-orchestral masterworks entirely from memory